Ziezi/Introduction-to-MATLAB-Octave-and-Numerical-Methods-for-Engineers/README.md

 1.Exercise1: Numerically Approximate the Integral of a function.

-2.Exercise2: Implement Simpson's Method: Interpolate the input sample using Lagrange Polynomial

-% and Return Approximation of the area under the curve in the interval [x_1, x_n].
+2.Exercise2: Implement Simpson's Method: Interpolate the input sample using Lagrange Polynomial and Return Approximation of the area under the curve in the interval $[x_1, x_n]$.

 3.Exercise4: Numerically Approximate the Integral of a function.

-4.Exercise4b:Script applying [I] = myNumInt(f, a, b, n, option) on few test cases.
+4.Exercise4b:Script applying `[I] = myNumInt(f, a, b, n, option)` on few test cases.

-5.Exercise5:

-%   Calculate the coefficients of the n-th term in Fourier Series.
+5.Exercise5: Calculate the coefficients of the n-th term in Fourier Series.

-6.Exercise5a:

-%   Apply [An, Bn] = myFourierCoeff (f, n) and

-%   plot the result along with exact function value.
+6.Exercise5a: Apply `[An, Bn] = myFourierCoeff (f, n)` an plot the result along with exact function value.

-7.Exercise5b:Script applying [An, Bn] = myFourierCoeff (f, n) on few test cases.
+7.Exercise5b: Script applying `[An, Bn] = myFourierCoeff (f, n)` on few test cases.

-8.TryIt1:Script demonstrating Numerical Integration Methods: Riemann, Midpoint Method.

-% Approximate the integral of sin(x) in [a, b].
+8.TryIt1: Script demonstrating Numerical Integration Methods: Riemann, Midpoint Method.
+Approximate the integral of $sin(x)$ in $[a, b]$.

-9.TryIt2:Script demonstrating integral approximation using Trapezoid Rule.
+9.TryIt2: Script demonstrating integral approximation using Trapezoid Rule.

-10.TryIt3:Script demonstrating Integration Approximation using Simpson's Rule.
+10.TryIt3: Script demonstrating Integration Approximation using Simpson's Rule.

-11.TryIt4:Script comparing Built-in vs Custom Trapezoidal Rule implementation

-% for approximating Integrals of functions.
+11.TryIt4: Script comparing Built-in vs Custom Trapezoidal Rule implementation for approximating Integrals of functions.

-12.TryIt5:Script demonstrating approximation of a Cumulative Integral using built-in functions.
+12.TryIt5: Script demonstrating approximation of a Cumulative Integral using built-in functions.

-13.TryIt6:Script demonstrating approximation of Integrals using built-in functions.
+13.TryIt6: Script demonstrating approximation of Integrals using built-in functions.

 <h2>Chapter 19</h2>